chiragbharadwaj/site/misc/about.md

 I was born in November 1996 in Flushing, NY, which is a small and diverse [ethnic enclave][flushing] in the borough of Queens in New York City.
 I grew up there for a little while.
 I don't think I will ever forget the beautiful [parks][corona].
 Flushing is home to around 70,000 people, of which about 70% are of Asian heritage like myself, at least according to the [2010 census][census].

 I attended middle school and [high school][semifinalist] in Kendall Park, NJ—a relatively quiet neighborhood in suburbia.
-This part of New Jersey is [downright beautiful][princeton-2] (Note: only Ithaca can be [gorges][ithaca]).
+This part of New Jersey is [downright beautiful][princeton-2] (Note: only Ithaca is [gorges][ithaca]).
 There is so much [greenery][princeton-1] and it feels really nice to be surrounded by so much forestry in the Garden State.
 There are many areas that are designated as "preserved open space", so a lot of the greenery is pretty much legally required to be there.
 You can even [get in trouble][trees] if you cut down trees!
 They don't take "The Garden State" lightly...

-### Anthroponymic etymology
+### [Anthroponymic][anthro] etymology

 People often [ask what my heritage is][names] after learning my name.